segunak/stem-education/petoi-bittle/workshops/AI Engineering/README.md

 **Important**: The `.env` file must be in the `lib` folder, not the `challenges` folder!

 Ask your instructor for help with setup!

+## 🦾 Optional Robot Arm Challenge

+If your robot has an arm attachment, you can try Challenge 5!
+This challenge teaches you how to control complex hardware through natural language and good documentation reading.
+No code changes needed, just expert prompting skills!